msander/keycloak/keycloak-valkey/STATE.md

 ## Change Log
 - **v0.8.27-health-probes-port**: Exposed the management health endpoints on host ports 9000/9001 and updated the readiness helper to probe the correct management interface URLs so the dev stack no longer hangs waiting for Keycloak.
+- **v0.8.30-session-ttl-millis-tracking**: Track millisecond refresh instants for Valkey-backed user sessions so TTL refreshes extend even when the reported timestamp is unchanged, and cover the behaviour with a same-second regression test.
+- **v0.8.29-session-ttl-verification**: Strengthened the clock-skew regression test by asserting the Valkey TTL increase and confirming post-refresh headroom so future changes cannot silently drop the idle-extension behaviour.
+- **v0.8.28-session-ttl-refresh**: Ensure user session TTLs are refreshed when nodes report non-increasing `lastSessionRefresh` values so skewed clocks no longer cause near-immediate logouts, and added a targeted unit test reproducing the issue with dual providers and negative offsets.
 - **v0.8.26-health-probes**: Enabled Keycloak's health endpoints in the development Docker stack and removed the deprecated Compose `version` declaration so readiness checks succeed without manual intervention.
 - **v0.8.25-sequential-bootstrap**: Hardened the development stack helper to launch Keycloak nodes sequentially, add readiness probing, and tear down the stack automatically if either node exits.
 - **v0.8.19-devstack-foreground**: Updated the development Docker stack helper to run in the foreground and automatically tear down the stack when a Keycloak node exits with an error.